Succession in the Presidency (LDS Church): Theological background; succession crisis of 1844

 According to LDS restorationist beliefs, a period of universal apostasy had followed the death of the Christ's original Twelve Apostles.
 Without such apostolic prophets left on the earth with possession of legitimate priesthood authority, many of the true teachings and practices of Christianity were lost.
 Eventually these were restored to Joseph Smith and others in a series of divine conferrals and ordinations by angels who held this authority during their lifetimes (see this partial list of restoration events).
 Joseph Smith and Oliver Cowdery said that the apostles Peter, James, and John appeared to them in 1829 and conferred upon them the Melchizedek priesthood and with it "the keys of the kingdom, and of the dispensation of the fullness of times."

 At the death of Joseph Smith, the president of the Quorum of the Twelve was Brigham Young.
 Young stated that Smith had taught that the Quorum of the Twelve would become the governing body of the church after Smith's death.

 After an apostolic interregnum, the First Presidency was reorganized in 1847, with Young as president.
 The Twelve again took on a supporting role within a chain of command under the First Presidency.
-It then became established that, with some similarities to papal elections by the College of Cardinals of the Roman Catholic Church, the LDS Church's Quorum of the Twelve would appoint successors upon each death of a church president.
+It then became established that, with some similarities to papal conclaves by the College of Cardinals of the Roman Catholic Church, the LDS Church's Quorum of the Twelve would appoint successors upon each death of a church president.